precice/calculix-adapter/README.md

 Before installing the adapter, CalculiX itself must be downloaded from http://www.dhondt.de.
 CalculiX consists of the solver, called "CCX" and a pre- and postprocessing software with graphical user interface "CGX".
 The installation procedure of CalculiX is described in the *README* files of the respective packages.
 Moreover, SPOOLES and ARPACK need to be installed for CalculiX.
 The procedure is also explained in the *README* files of CalculiX.
 You can also find detailed instructions for installing SPOOLES and ARPACK and coupled CalculiX on the [wiki page](https://github.com/precice/calculix-adapter/wiki/Installation-instructions-for-CalculiX)

 ### preCICE
 It is assumed that preCICE has been installed successfully beforehand.
-Concerning installation instructions for preCICE, have a look at the preCICE-wiki pages on GitHub: https://github.com/precice/precice/wiki/Building.
+Concerning installation instructions for preCICE, have a look at the preCICE-wiki pages on GitHub: https://github.com/precice/precice/wiki/Get-preCICE.

+#### Notes on preCICE versions

+1. This adapter expects the preCICE C bindings in `[prefix]/include/precice/SolverInterfaceC.h` and gets this path from pkg-config.
+In other words, this assumes that preCICE (at least v1.4.0) has been built & installed with CMake (e.g. using a Debian package).
+In case you want to keep using preCICE built with SCons, see the changes invoked by [Pull Request #14](https://github.com/precice/calculix-adapter/pull/14).
+2. Starting from preCICE v1.2.0, the name (and the respective paths) of the language "adapters" have changed to language "bindings".
+This affects the line `#include "precice/bindings/c/SolverInterfaceC.h"` in `calculix-adapter/adapter/PreciceInterface.c`.
+To compile with older preCICE versions, change `bindings` to `adapters`.

+## Running Simulations
+### Layout of the YAML Configuration File
+The layout of the YAML configuration file, which should be named *config.yml* (default name), is explained by means of an example for an FSI simulation:

 ### Adapter
 The adapter makes use of an additional input configuration file in YAML format.
 Therefore, the YAML parser "yaml-cpp" needs to be installed.
 It can either be [built from the source code](https://github.com/jbeder/yaml-cpp) (see the included README file), or installed from the OS repositories. **Note:** If you use Boost 1.67 or newer, then you also need to install yaml-cpp 0.6 or newer.